-7 Foods You've Been Storing Wrong Your Entire Life
+7 Common Foods You've Been Storing Wrong Your Entire Life

 Because natural peanut butter consists of just peanuts and sometimes a bit of salt instead of a ton of added hydrogenated oils, you'll notice oil floating at the top.
-This oil separation is totally fine, but you'll have to do some stirring before you start scooping it out.
-So by placing jar pantry upside down in your pantry, this will help evenly distribute the oils, avoiding that pool that would typically form.
+This oil separation is completely fine, but you'll have to do some stirring before you start scooping it out.
+Placing the jar pantry upside down in your pantry will help evenly distribute the oils, avoiding that pool that would typically form.

 See, keeping bananas away from each other and your other produce is the best bet, as they produce high amounts of ethylene gas, and keeping them in close proximity to each other will just speed up the ripening process.